Time to stop wasting time.

 5 minute read

-At CES 2020 Hyundai introduced smart concepts for seamless ground and air travel – while inventing new communities on the fly.
+At CES 2020, Hyundai introduced smart concepts for seamless integration between ground and air travel – while inventing new communities on the fly.

 In the future,

 our lives will be so much easier,

 not only in terms of mobility.

 Air taxis will transport us – and important goods – to our next important meeting in no time.
 Autonomous, purpose-built vehicles will free up time so instead of our daily commute we work while in mobile offices.
 Mobility hubs won’t only combine these two means for intermodal transport but, at the same time, serve as modular entities that can be rearranged and combined according to specific needs.
 Overall, they will bring people together and create new spaces for social interaction.

 Tedious commute in

 today’s congested streets

 Automation in mobility will make our lives so much more efficient.
 Let’s have a look at the tedious tasks you won’t have to bother with in the future.
 A recent survey by service provider SD Worx suggests quite long commuting times for EU citizens.
 More than half of the interviewed (58 percent) state that normally it takes them up to an hour to get to and from work every day.
 For over 20 percent of the EU respondents their daily commute lasts at least 90 minutes, thus spending around 28 kilometers on the road.
 Belgians top the list with 24 percent.
 However, former EU-member Britain has the highest rate when it comes to traveling times: Nearly 29 percent commute daily for at least 90 minutes or longer.